 The focus of this work is the verification framework, which is independent of any policy synthesis method.
 For comparative purposes, we present an example approach to multi-agent synthesis that operates under the described assumptions on agent behavior.
-Example 2 describes a single agent composed with the obstacle model; we now describe the synthesis process for multiple agents.
+While we can verify a given policy applied to a system in linear time [17], the policy synthesis problem is NP-Hard [30].
+Example 2 describes a single agent composed with the obstacle model; we now describe the policy synthesis process for multiple agents.